-Figure 2: Winning rate of EPIMC when the depth range between one to three.
-The opponent is PIMC with one second of budget.
+Fig. 2: Winning rate of EPIMC when the depth from 1 to 3.
+The opponent is PIMC with one second of the budget.

-Figure 3: Winning rate of EPIMC when the subgame is CFR+ or ISS.
-The opponent is PIMC with one second of budget.
+Fig. 3: Winning rate of EPIMC when the subgame is CFR+ or ISS.
+The opponent is PIMC with one second of the budget.